ArduPilot/ardupilot_wiki/common/source/docs/common-esp32-telemetry.rst

 ESP32.
 Boards and modules with an external antenna connector are recommended, since those will offer more range.

-**Most modules support 3.3V input (only), while some flight controllers (e.g. Pixhawk 4) output at 5V (you will need to check compatibility and step down the voltage if needed).**
+.. warning:: Most modules support 3.3V input (only), while some autopilots serial ports provide only 5V .
+You will need to check compatibility and step down the voltage if needed.
+It is not generally recommended to use the autopilot's 3.3V supply unless you are certain it can provide enough current for the ESP32 board you are using.

 Some examples for modules and DevKits that accept 3.3V supply:

 -  AZDelivery DevKit C